fglock/PerlOnJava/README.md

 ## Introduction

 This project aims to develop a Perl compiler that translates Perl code into Java bytecode and executes it on the Java Virtual Machine (JVM).
-It provides an experimental platform for running Perl scripts in a JVM environment.
+It provides a platform for running Perl scripts in a JVM environment, facilitating integration between Perl and Java.

 ## Features and Limitations